scidart/scidart/README.md

 * Roseta code: https://rosettacode.org/

 ## How to contribute
-I recommend see the Todo List and choose a function to implement or choose a problem and implement the parts that are missing in **SciDart**.
+I recommend see the Todo List and choose a function to implement or choose and solve a problem with **SciDart** and implement the missing parts.

-The references for tests is obtained with SciPy.
+The references values for any function need be obtained with SciPy.

-All the contribution need have tests, documentation and examples, otherwise, the pull request will be rejected.
+Every contribution needs have tests, documentation and examples, otherwise, the pull request will be blocked.

 ## Todo list
 * complex numbers algebra (ok)